Frequently Asked Questions

 Q: Are grades mailed to me at the end of the term?

 A: Grade reports are not mailed.
 If you need a copy of your Grade Report, you may obtain one through the my UVA-Wise Student Information portal, by selecting “Grade Report”.
-For official College grade report, you may obtain an official school transcript for a small processing fee.
+For an official College grade report, you may obtain an official school transcript.

 REGISTRATION & SCHEDULE CHANGES